Running on an AlterG Treadmill (AntiGravity Treadmill)

 So What Exactly Happens on the AntiGravity Treadmill?

-You put on a pair of specialty pants, step into the AlterG and allow the air pressure to calibrate to your body weight.
+You put on a pair of specialty pants, step into the AlterG treadmill and allow the air pressure to calibrate to your body weight.
 The machine calibrates to a precise unweighting measurement.
-From there you can adjust to how much weight you would like to run at.
+You can adjust to how much weight you would like to run there.
 You can run anywhere from 20% body weight to 100%.

 Right now, I feel between 80 percent is a good number for me.
 After the machine calibrates, you just run.
-You can do anything that you do on a normal treadmill including hills or speed.
-I have seen several local elite runners do workouts on it and some people (like myself) just prefer to Netflix and run.
+You can do anything that you do on a normal treadmill, including hills or speed.
+I have seen several local elite runners do workouts on it, and some people (like myself) prefer to Netflix and run.

-So Why Have I Chosen to use the AntiGravity Treadmill This Summer?
+So Why Have I Chosen to use the AlterG Treadmill This Summer?

 It’s not a secret I’m injury prone.
 Due to my form, I stress my metatarsals more than the average person.
 When my training becomes inconsistent, I get injured.
-As I mentioned, since I am busy this summer, I can’t guarantee I’ll be able to consistently run.
+As I mentioned, since I am busy this summer, I can’t guarantee I’ll run consistently.

 That isn’t because I don’t want to run but because I don’t have the time.
 For the last couple of weeks, I’ve been out of the house from 6 am-7 pm.
 Sometimes I have a couple of empty hours in the middle of the day, but at that point, it’s 90+ degrees.
-I would prefer to run inside anyways.
-It just makes the most sense right now to use the AlterG and not overly stress my body.
+I prefer to run inside anyway.
+It just makes the most sense right now to use the AlterG treadmill and not overly stress my body.
 I can train without pain and reduce impact.
 No pain and less impact is always the goal.
-We know running is a high impact sport, so there is no point to stress the body when I can exercise intensively while unweighted.
+We know running is a high impact sport, so there is no point to stress the body.

 Questions for you: